Aseem Malhotra: COVID-19 vaccine controversy

 In January 2023, during a BBC interview on the prescription of statins, Malhotra made unprompted claims about excess cardiac deaths and COVID vaccines.
 The BBC apologised that these claims were not challenged at the time.
 The British Heart Foundation and scientific experts including noted immunologist Peter Openshaw subsequently refuted the claims.

 In September 2025, Malhotra appeared at the Reform UK conference, where he claimed that COVID vaccines were responsible for cancers in members of the Royal Family.
+Malhotra's speech was introduced by Reform chairman David Bull, who stated that Malhotra had helped to write Reform's health policy.
 The speech was condemned by health secretary Wes Streeting who said "When we are seeing falling numbers of parents getting their children vaccinated, and a resurgence of disease we had previously eradicated, it is shockingly irresponsible for Nigel Farage to give a platform to these poisonous lies".
 Streeting demanded Farage apologise and sever ties with Malhotras' views.
 A spokesperson for Cancer Research UK said "There is no good evidence of a link between the Covid-19 vaccine and cancer risk.
 The vaccine is a safe and effective way to protect against the infection and prevent serious symptoms."
 Buckingham Palace did not comment.